Daneelv/Daneelv/README.md

 ## 👨‍💻 About Me
+I’m a Software Developer with over 10 years of experience, now focused on building modern, high-performance web applications using React, JavaScript, TypeScript, and Next.js.

+I have a strong background in full-stack development, UI/UX implementation, and scalable application architecture.
+My experience in Delphi, C#, and Xamarin has given me a deep understanding of software engineering fundamentals, which I now apply to modern JavaScript frameworks.

+💡 I’m currently:

+Working on React and Next.js projects for my portfolio Exploring shadcn/ui, Tailwind CSS, and other modern UI libraries Building clean, maintainable codebases with best practices in mind

 💡 Fullstack Software Developer | Automation Enthusiast | Problem Solver
 🌍 Based in Cape Town, South Africa
-📫 Reach me via [LinkedIn](https://www.linkedin.com/in/daneelv/)
+🎓 BSc in Computer Systems — Heriot-Watt University, United Kingdom 📫 Reach me via [LinkedIn](https://www.linkedin.com/in/daneelv/)